 The information contained here was written for The Shrewsbury Drapers Company`s first website.
 For current and regularly updated information on the current activities of the Company please go to www.shrewsburydrapers.org.uk

-The Shrewsbury Drapers Company was founded as a Guild by Royal Charter in 1462.
-At the time of writing in 2015 there are 80 elected Freemen of the Guild who are trustees for the consolidated charity which manage and support almshouses in Shrewsbury.
-The Drapers Hall, was built in 1576, and is now in the cutody of a another charity, (Shrewsbury Drapers` Hall Preservation Trust Ltd).
+The Shrewsbury Drapers Company was founded as a guild by royal charter in 1462.
+At the time of writing in 2019 there are 80 elected Freemen of the Guild who are trustees for the consolidated charity which manage and support almshouses in Shrewsbury.

-The Guild retains rights to hold meetings and feasts, and keep its historic furniture in the Hall.
-The Freemen are much involved in charitable work, including the almshouses and running an annual textile competition each Autumn.
+The Guild retains rights to hold meetings and feasts, and keep some of its seventeenth century furniture in the Hall.
+The Freemen are much involved in charitable work, including managing the almshouses for fifty residents and running an annual textile competition each autumn.
 The other three Registered Charities are Shrewsbury Drapers Company General Charities (no. 213372) and Hospital of St Giles (no. 233903) and Holy Cross (no.1132671).

 Shrewsbury is a very special place and is proud of its surviving guild and Guild Hall.
 The Company has retained many unbroken links back to its foundations in the 15c and its zenith in the 16c.
 It is the only surviving ancient guild in Shrewsbury and as a town is unique in having a surviving guild with an original hall.
 (1)